SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture3_Database_Storage_I.md

 2. volatile and non-volatile storage

-   * volatile storage is **byte-accessable**, which means that we can jump to any byte address and get the value there.
+   * volatile storage is **byte-accessible**, which means that we can jump to any byte address and get the value there.

-   * non-volatile storage is **page/block-accessable**.
-If we wanna fetch the data at particular offset, we have to fetch the whole page/blcok containing that byte
+   * non-volatile storage is **page/block-accessible**.
+If we wanna fetch the data at particular offset, we have to fetch the whole page/block containing that byte

 3. System Design Goal